FadedCantCode/Fabrica-RUNE/README.md

 `groq` against `groq_large` (same provider, different model size — a temporary stand-in used while other free-tier backends were quota-blocked) produced a correlation of 0.719 between predicted risk and measured divergence.
-This is a positive signal, but it is *not* cross-provider evidence — see [`docs/roadmap.md`](docs/roadmap.md) Stage 1 for the full caveat and the pending real cross-provider run.
+This is a positive signal, but it is *not* cross-provider evidence.

-### Recorded result: 2026-06-16, `groq` (Llama) vs `cerebras` (gpt-oss-120b), `research.rune`, 12 tasks

-Correlation between predicted risk and measured divergence: **0.99** (strong positive signal).
-Measured divergence spread meaningfully across steps (0.873–0.906) rather than clustering tightly, a different and more informative shape than the groq/groq_large run above.

-**Caveat, important:** this is a genuinely different pairing than groq/groq_large — Llama (Meta) on Groq vs gpt-oss-120b (OpenAI's open-weight model) on Cerebras, two different labs' model lineages on two different hardware stacks (LPU vs wafer-scale chips).
-That's closer to a real cross-provider comparison than this morning's same-provider run, but it is not the original research question's framing of comparing identical or near-identical model classes across providers.
-A second caveat specific to this run: Cerebras's free tier was visibly rate-limited throughout (every task triggered at least one 429, recovered via retry-with-backoff).
-It's possible request throttling itself introduced extra response variance independent of the linter's structural logic — this run cannot rule that out.
-Treat 0.99 as a strong second data point, not as definitive proof: two independent positive signals (0.719 and 0.99) across two different pairings is more convincing than either alone, but a cleaner, non-rate-limited cross-provider run is still the strongest remaining validation step.
+**Second recorded data point (2026-06-16, same day):** a 12-task run comparing `groq` (Llama) against `cerebras` (gpt-oss-120b) — two different labs' models on two different hardware stacks — produced a correlation of **0.99**, with measured divergence spread meaningfully across genome steps rather than clustering tightly.
+This is the stronger of the two results so far, though Cerebras's free tier was visibly rate-limited throughout the run (every task hit at least one 429 before succeeding via retry), so some of that divergence may reflect request throttling rather than pure model behavior.
+See [`docs/roadmap.md`](docs/roadmap.md) Stage 1 for the full caveats on both runs and the still-pending cleaner cross-provider validation.

 ## Why